 If you have any questions about the PWSCG, the answer may be here.

 What is the relationship between the Public Weather Service Customer Group and Met Office?

 The Met Office is a government Trading Fund Agency owned by the Department for Business Energy & Industrial Strategy (BEIS).
 It provides services to the public and the commercial sector.
 Its core role is its services to the public to deliver the UK's Public Weather Service (PWS).
 The Public Weather Service is the means by which the Met Office fulfils its Public Task as the UK's National Meteorological Service.

 The Public Weather Service Customer Group (PWSCG) is an independent body which acts as the customer on behalf of the public for free at the point of use weather services and on behalf of Public Sector users of Public Weather Service (PWS) outputs.
 It is sponsored by the Department for Business, Energy and Industrial Strategy (BEIS).
 The group sets the requirements for the PWS, specifying and monitoring its outputs, including the research, forecast and observational data and international commitments required to deliver current and future services.

 What are the responsibilities of the PWSCG Chair?

-The Chairman of the PWSCG will be a public appointment by a Government Minister.
-The Chairman is the single point within the PWSCG accountable to the Minister.
-The Chairman's responsibilities are as follows:
+The Chair of the PWSCG will be a public appointment by a Government Minister.
+The Chair is the single point within the PWSCG accountable to the Minister.
+The Chair's responsibilities are as follows:

 - Chairing meetings of the PWSCG;